Pet First Aid

 • Pet-proof the house to prevent accidental poisoning.

 • Keep your pets living in the home with you.
-Cats, especially indoor-outdoor cats, create a higher risk of being attacked
+Cats, especially, as being indoor-outdoor cats creates a higher risk of being attacked

 • Always make sure to have your dogs under your control.
 Dogs should be kept on leashes at all times when outside to help prevent tangling with another animal, getting hit by a car, etc